pmitev/UPPMAX-Singularity-workshop/docs/goods_bads.md

 ```

 !!! note
-    Remember to remove these lines in the final recipe.
+    - **Remember to remove these lines in the final recipe.**
+    - note the `--no-install-recommends` which can save on installing unnecessary packages.
+It is rather popular option.

 ## Downloading large files